rithmschool/react_curriculum/Unit-01/02-jsx.md

             )
     }
 })

+ReactDOM.render(
+    <App info="boom"/>,
+    document.getElementById('app')
+)
 ```

+At the bottom, try changing the value you pass in to `info` to some other value.
+How can you get `Nice!` to show?
+How can you get `Hello Person!` to show?

 What we've learned so far is fine for the very basics of React, but as we build larger applications, we need a better tool for transpiling our code, and `webpack` is going to help us do that.
 Webpack is a standard when writing React code and it has a very steep learning curve, but with a little bit of practice you'll get the hang of it.
 Not only does it allow us to easily include `babel`, it also gives us access to some of the best and latest features in JavaScript, specifically `modules`.
 We'll talk about webpack in the next chapter.